 The Wallace Foundation has also studied collective impacts nationally.
-For example, Henig et al, (2016) discuss collective impact as a model of collaboration and offers reasons for "cautious optimism" about the changing context for collaboration.
+For example, Henig et al. (2016) discuss collective impact as a model of collaboration and offers reasons for "cautious optimism" about the changing context for collaboration.
 Based on their study of 182 collaborations around the country, Henig and colleagues concluded that collective impact "...may evolve into a generic descriptor for the current era of cross-sector collaboration, but it is also, at least for the time being, a fairly specific prescriptive model.
 Thus, it will be important to continue to track how the model is adopted, adapted, and disseminated" (Hengig et al., 2016, p.
 37).
-The authors also recommend caution when studying their research on these collaboration.
+The authors also recommend caution when studying their research on these collaborative efforts, emphasizing possible "drawbacks of overlap and excessive concentration of collaboration.
 Too much of a good thing may dilute all efforts and result in unproductive competition and lack of coordination" (Hengig et al., 2016, p.
 37).